chrisengebretson/hello-world/README.md

 # hello-world
+Just getting started.
-Removing first text, this ia both logical and confusing.
+Removed first text, this is logical and confusing.
+Trying now to add more.